Joseph Schleifstein

-Joseph Schleifstein (born March 7, 1941) is a Polish-born American who survived the Buchenwald concentration camp during the Holocaust at the age of four.
+Joseph Schleifstein (born March 7, 1941) was a Polish-born American who survived the Buchenwald concentration camp during the Holocaust at the age of four.
 He was hidden by his father in a large sack, enabling him to avoid detection by SS guards when arriving at the camp.
 Other prisoners helped his father keep him hidden, and Schleifstein survived until the Americans liberated the camp.
 After World War II, Schleifstein and his parents emigrated to the United States.
 He did not discuss his wartime experiences for decades, even with his children.
 His case gained publicity in 1999 with the anniversary of the 1997 movie Life is Beautiful; it was discovered Schleifstein's story was an inspiration for the script.
 This led to a search for him and an eventual newspaper interview.

 Survival

 Schleifstein was born Josef (Janek) Szlajfsztajn to Israel and Esther Szlajfsztajn (née Svitzman) in the Jewish ghetto outside Sandomierz, Poland during the German occupation.
-Schleifstein and his parents lived in the Sandomierz ghetto until it was evacuated in June 1942, after which they were moved to the Częstochowa ghetto, where his parents were likely put to work in the HASAG factory.
+Schleifstein and his parents lived in the Sandomierz ghetto until it was evacuated in June 1942, after which they were moved to the Częstochowa Ghetto, where his parents were likely put to work in the HASAG factory.
 Schleifstein's parents kept him hidden in cellars, because Nazi guards would take children, too young to be used as laborers and therefore "useless", and send them to be murdered in the gas chambers at Auschwitz.
 Schleifstein's memories of being hidden in cellars and dark places haunted him for years, causing him "terrible nightmares", giving him a fear of death and lifelong aversion to being in the dark.

 In the general confusion of lining up, however, Joseph's father found a large sack and, with a stern warning to keep absolutely quiet, placed his 21/2-year-old child in it.